Best Full Frame Camera (DSLR & Mirrorless)

 As for battery life, the Sony a7 III well and truly puts to rest the notion that mirrorless cameras can’t keep up with DSLRs.
 Sony rates the battery for around 610 images per charge, but with more modest Live View usage, I found I could actually shoot a whole wedding on just two batteries, and still come home with 50% charge remaining.

-Something I love about these Sony mirrorless cameras is the ability to top up the battery charge by using a portable battery pack, like the ones you use to charge your smart phone.
-(My favourite is this Jackery one, that includes a couple of built-in cables.)
+Something I love about these Sony mirrorless cameras is the ability to top up the battery charge by using a portable battery pack, like the ones you use to charge your smartphone.

 In conclusion, the Sony a7 III doesn’t really offer anything more than the other latest Sony releases, but instead it offers a combination of all the best features for an incredibly attractive price.
 It’s almost too good to be true.